hasibzunair/learn-docker/examples/image_classification_model_serve/README.md

 Now, open the app using `http://0.0.0.0:7860` and drop your images to make a prediction, or simply use the examples!

 ### Note
-I did this project after completing (Docker for the Absolute Beginner - Hands On - DevOps)[https://www.udemy.com/course/learn-docker/].
+I did this project after completing [Docker for the Absolute Beginner - Hands On - DevOps](https://www.udemy.com/course/learn-docker/).

 #### Todos
 * Google cloud run